Cancer Research Training and Education Coordination

 At the College of Medicine (Hershey campus), students can pursue a graduate degree through the Cancer Biology option of the Biomedical Sciences PhD program, or a professional degree in advanced public health education through the Doctor of Public Health (DrPH) program.

-Additional, cancer-relevant Penn State doctoral training grants contribute to the overall excellence of graduate student training within the Cancer Institute, including the NIGMS/T32 Medical Scientist Training Program (the MD/PhD Medical Scientist Training Program); the NLM/T32 Penn State Biomedical Big Data to Knowledge, and the NIGMS/T32 Computational Bioinformatics.
+Additional, cancer-relevant Penn State doctoral training grants contribute to the overall excellence of graduate student training within the Cancer Institute, including the NIGMS/T32 Medical Scientist Training Program (the MD/PhD Medical Scientist Training Program) and the NIGMS/T32 Computational Bioinformatics program.